Noiscript/SysBomb/README.md

 # SysBomb
-C++ malware, WARNING this may render your computer unusable for a while. it also removes alot of files.
+C++ malware, feel free to compile it, but im not responsible for what you do with it.